Welcome to Squirrel Class!

 Forest school and outdoor learning

 At Leigh Primary we are a Forest School, once settled in, Squirrels will be participating in Forest School sessions.
 All outdoor clothing will need to be supplied by yourselves for Forest School and outdoor learning sessions.
-Please could you ensure that your child have a pair of waterproof trousers, a water proof jacket (or a waterproof all in one) and a pair of wellies that can be kept in school at all times (please name them clearly).
+Please could you ensure that your child has a pair of waterproof trousers, a water proof jacket (or a waterproof all in one) and a pair of wellies that can be kept in school at all times (please name them clearly).
 We very much want to give your children the opportunity for as much outdoor learning that we can outside of the forest school slots.
 Therefore they will need this outdoor equipment in school at all times to enable us to do so.

 In Squirrel Class we follow the Early Years Foundation Stage, which encourages children to develop independence, early writing and numeracy skills, phonic awareness, social skills and physical skills.
-Lots of work in Reception is child initiated and play centered, and there is a free flow between outdoor and indoor activity.
+Lots of work in Reception is child initiated and play centred, and there is a free flow between outdoor and indoor activity.
 Some work, as pupils move through Foundation Stage, becomes more structured and teacher led.

-We encourage you to “read” at home with your Squirrels.
+We encourage you to “read” at home with your squirrels.
 This will take the form of talking about and sharing books to begin with.
-Towards the end of this term your child will be given books from our reading scheme to share in class and at home.
+Al children have now been given a reading book and reading record from our reading scheme.
 Sometimes these books may seem easy – sometimes they may be challenging!
 We try to ensure pupils have a good range of reading experiences which challenge sufficiently but also allow them to enjoy the stories for their own sakes.
 Please try and read with your child every night and make a note in their reading record of how they got on.
 In addition to the reading books all children have been given flash cards, personalised for their ability.
 These may include, letter sounds, digraphs, trigraphs, words for blending practice and tricky words, please do practice these at home with your child.